-- Dual Application: For developments containing 40 or more units, applicants claiming points under this section must submit dual applications, as defined in the Multifamily Consolidated RFP Guide. - 2.
-Preliminary Determination of Eligibility: All applicants claiming points under this section will be required to submit a pre-application.
+- 1. Dual Application: For developments containing 40 or more units, applicants claiming points under this section must submit dual applications, as defined in the Multifamily Consolidated RFP/HTC Request for Proposal Application Instructions. - 2.
+Preliminary Determination of Eligibility: Applicants applying for 9% tax credits and claiming points under this section will be required to submit a pre-application.
 If the project is determined to be eligible for Preservation points, the applicant will receive a Preliminary Determination of Preservation Eligibility letter from the Agency to be submitted with the application that details the Preservation Threshold and points claimed.
 Applicants must submit all required pre-application documentation 30 days prior to the application deadline for HTC Round 1 or Round 2 in order for staff to make a preliminary determination of eligibility.
 Failure to submit all required pre-application materials will result in rejection of the pre-application.